-One Year Three Years Five Years Ten Years \$101 \$315 \$547 \$1,213
+One Year Three Years \$97 \$303

 Portfolio Turnover.
-The Fund may pay transaction costs, including commissions, when it buys and sells securities (or "turns over" its portfolio).
+The Fund pays transaction costs, including commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Shares are held in a taxable account.
 These costs, which are not reflected in the annual fund operating expenses or in the example, affect the Fund's performance.
-For the fiscal year ended December 31, 2022, the Fund's portfolio turnover rate was 362% of the average value of its portfolio.
+Because the Fund had not yet commenced operations prior to the date of this Prospectus, it does not have portfolio turnover information for the prior fiscal year to report.